 |50% more likely to have visited more than 5 countries||71% more likely to have never traveled abroad|

 Another factor one needs to consider when deciding on the platform is where the majority of your audience is.
-Android has a greater percentage of ad-supported apps while the iOS development platform relies predominantly on purchases.
+Android has a higher percentage of ad-supported apps while the iOS development platform relies predominantly on purchases.

 Even though iOS makes you pay for apps, they still earn more revenue with that model.
 In the first quarter of 2017, iOS made 70% more than Android app developers:

 How fast you can get your app to the market is always a primary concern when building the app.
 In general, it can take 2-3 times longer for Android app development vs. iOS app development.
 Why?
 It has to do with the system release cycles and something known as Android fragmentation.

 Simply put, Android fragmentation is about a huge number of devices within this operating system that come in all shapes and sizes as well as with huge differences in performance level and screen sizes.
 Another aspect of Android fragmentation is that there are lots of active versions at the same time.
 To build an app that is compatible with all of these devices is quite a challenging task.
 Thus, it's crucial to consider timeframes before you outsource app development.